 First, I’ll give a high-level overview of my process.
 Then, I’ll dive into a few areas to give some specific tips and advice.
-Once I have a 3D model of the piece that I’m happy with, I create a 3D print of it, and create an ‘open-back’ mold by using a two-part silicone.
+Once I have a 3D model of the piece that I’m happy with, I 3D print it.
+That 3D printed model is called a “master”.
+Then, I create an ‘open-back’ mold by using a two-part RTV silicone.
 Then, I create a casting from the silicone mold with a 2-part resin.
 Finally, I add the image and some clear resin on top to make the final item.

 I’m not going to talk here about how to create your 3D model, but I will give you one tip.
 In my experience cutting a straight, clean edge in silicone is extremely difficult.
 So, if you need a clean edge around your items, I’d highly recommend putting a ‘plate’ along the back of the item.
 When you make the silicone mold, it will give you a nice clean edge.
 Here’s an example of what the 3D model for one of my items looks like: